ceedubbs/Sage-DAO-Research/Proposal Phase Notes/Ideas-Games and Outcome Variables.md

 - **Low transparency:** The agent's cost/effort information is private.
 - **High transparency:** The agent's cost/effort information is visible to the principal.

+Outcome Variable:
+- Level of effort exerted by the agent in the Principal-Agent Game

 Potential outcome variables:
 - Amount sent back by the agent in the Trust Game